jetbrains-academy/javascript-course/Operators/Increment and decrement/task.md

-In programming, it is a very commonly used operation of decreasing or increasing some variable by one.
+In programming, incrementing or decrementing a variable by one is a very commonly used operation.
 So much so that there are dedicated operations for that:
 - `++` for _increment_
 - `--` for _decrement_

-The difficulty for beginners is that they can be used in _prefix_ and _postfix_ form.
-Let's deal with it by examples:
+The challenge for beginners is that these operations can be used in both _prefix_ and _postfix_ forms.
+Let's clarify with examples:

 ```javascript
 let sum = 10